Android 16

-Android 16 is the sixteenth and latest major release of Android, the mobile operating system developed by the Open Handset Alliance and led by Google.
+Android 16 is the sixteenth major release and the 23rd version of Android, the mobile operating system developed by the Open Handset Alliance and led by Google.
 The first developer preview was released on November 19, 2024.
 The first beta was released on January 23, 2025.
 Google released the final version on June 10, 2025.
+The first devices to ship with Android 16 are the Samsung Galaxy Z Fold 7, Galaxy Z Flip 7, and its FE model.

+As of July 2026, 25.49% of Android devices run Android 16, making it the most widely used version of Android.